curiosityyy/GMiner/docs/TUTORIALS.md

 <a name="data"></a>
 ## Sample datasets

-Here we present 4 sample datasets with different formats and every `.adj` file represents a complete dataset.
+In here, we present 4 sample datasets with different formats which are required by different applications respectively.
+Every `.adj` file represents one complete dataset.
+Note that the current G-Miner implementation reads undirected graph as the input.

 ```bash
 $ cd $GMINER_HOME/sample-datasets